mgamer11/Cricket-Scoreboard/README.md

 # 🏏 Cricket Scoreboard

 A live, mobile-first cricket scoreboard built as a single-page web app.
 Installs to your phone's home screen like a native app — no App Store needed.

-**Live site:** `https://mgamer11.github.io/Cricket-Scoreboard/` ← update this once you know your URL

 ## Features

 - **Run pad** — 0, 1, 2, 3, 4, 6, with 4s and 6s visually called out